-Hi [NAME], sorry but part of your order has been delayed.
-Please refer to our email for further details or call us at [PHONE NUMBER]
+Hi [NAME], we’re so sorry but part of your order (#[ORDER]) has been delayed.
+We’ve sent you an email with further details, or you can call us on [PHONE NUMBER].

 3. Order is ready for collection

-SMS: Hi [FIRST NAME], your order [ORDER] is now ready to be collected!
-Click here: [URL]
+Hi [FIRST NAME], your order [ORDER] is now ready for collection.
+For all the details: [URL]

 4. Out of stock alert